typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 While in this case it was possible to make it generic I don't recommend to do this at home because:

-- we are assuming that all the items are a finite number that fit into memory (by doing `stream.compile.toList`).
+1. we are assuming that all the items are a finite number that fit into memory (by doing `stream.compile.toList`).
-- it involves an incredible amount of boilerplate.
+2. it involves an incredible amount of boilerplate.
-- as soon as the logic gets more complicated you might run out of options to make it work in a generic way.
+3. as soon as the logic gets more complicated you might run out of options to make it work in a generic way.
-- it is less performant.
+4. it is less performant.
-- you lose the ability to use the `fs2.Stream` DSL which is super convenient.
+5. you lose the ability to use the `fs2.Stream` DSL which is super convenient.

-What I recommend instead, is to write this kind of logic in the streaming interpreter itself.
+What I recommend instead, is to write this kind of logic in the streaming interpreter itself (point 1 still holds here but you could use `Stream.take` for example).
 You could also write a generic program that implements the parts that can be abstracted (eg. applying a discount to an item `f: Item => Item`) and leave the other parts to the interpreter.

 ### Design alternative